Why I Love WCAG (And You Should, Too!)Published on

 Another of WCAG’s criteria, which falls in the “understandable” category, requires clear descriptions or complete wording of abbreviations.
 This measure is helpful for everyone!
 Can you imagine if, in my opening paragraphs, I’d only used acronyms instead of telling you what they meant?
 I would’ve lost you there, and you wouldn’t have gained this valuable knowledge.

 Finally, my last – and personal favorite – example of WCAG criteria, which also falls in the “perceivable” category, is color contrast.
 Higher contrast between the foreground and background provides increased readability.
-This criteria is not only great for those with disabilities but also the lucky beach-goer who’s taking a break from the water and perusing your content.
+This criterion is not only great for those with disabilities but also the lucky beach-goer who’s taking a break from the water and perusing your content.

-The W3C is always looking for ways to improve WCAG and, every handful of years or so, releases new official recommendations.
+The W3C is always looking for ways to improve WCAG and, every handful of years or so releases new official recommendations.
 WCAG is designed to be a “technology-agnostic standard” – meaning that it should be applicable even as technology evolves – but there are sure to be unforeseen technological advances that’ll require revisions.
 The W3C will also expand and improve current recommendations, too.
 Therefore, new official recommendations are released on occasion.

 Are you WCAG compliant?